Vision

 NAYI PADILLA

-SOMERVILLE PROGRAM ASSOCIATE
+SOMERVILLE PROGRAM DIRECTOR

 JASMINE PEREZ

-SOMERVILLE PROGRAM ASSOCIATE
+SOMERVILLE PROGRAM MANAGER

 JONATHAN ROSENTHAL